jstedfast/MailKit/README.md

 Before opening a new issue, please search for existing issues to avoid submitting duplicates.

-If you are submitting a bug about an unexpected token being encountered, please include a [protocol log](https://github.com/jstedfast/MailKit/blob/master/FAQ.md#ProtocolLog) in your bug report, otherwise there is nothing I can do to fix the problem.
+If MailKit does not work with your mail server, please include a [protocol log](https://github.com/jstedfast/MailKit/blob/master/FAQ.md#ProtocolLog) in your bug report, otherwise there is nothing I can do to fix the problem.